 A substantial number of Bell families were among those transported to Ulster as part of the Plantation of Ireland, and Bell remains one of the most common surnames in Northern Ireland today — a direct legacy of the forced dispersal of the Border riding clans in the early 17th century.
 From Ireland and Scotland, Bell emigrants subsequently sailed for North America, Canada, Australia, and New Zealand during the 18th and 19th centuries, establishing Bell family communities across the English-speaking world.

 Alexander Graham Bell (1847–1922) is by far the most universally recognised figure to carry the Bell name.
-Born in Edinburgh and educated in Scotland before emigrating to North America, he is widely credited with the invention of the telephone, a development that transformed human communication and shaped the modern world.
+Born in Edinburgh and educated in Scotland before emigrating to North America, he is widely credited with the invention of the telephone, a development that transformed human communication and shaped the modern world — a story told in full in our feature on Alexander Graham Bell and the invention of the telephone.
 His Scottish heritage remained an important part of his personal identity throughout his life, and he maintained deep connections to his Edinburgh roots even as his career took him to Boston and beyond.
 For those who carry the Bell name today, his achievement is the most visible expression of how the resilient Border spirit translated from the frontier to the frontiers of science.

 Dr Joseph Bell (1837–1911) was an Edinburgh surgeon of remarkable diagnostic ability whose methods of careful observation and deductive reasoning directly inspired Sir Arthur Conan Doyle — who had studied under him at the University of Edinburgh — to create the character of Sherlock Holmes.
 Bell's influence on one of the most enduring figures in literary history gives the Bell name a connection to popular culture that extends far beyond Scotland.